 While my wife and I are effectively boycotting the holidays by heading to Vegas on Christmas morning, I felt like I should at least visit my parents for an evening before we left.
 Being a bit sick in the head, I took the motorcycle out there and back.
 I knew going into this that it would be 40-45 degrees on my ride there, and 50-55 with torrential rain and 25mph winds on the way back.
 But, since days off for bad weather won't be much of an option during my trip to Nova Scotia, I headed out anyway.

 The trip out was pretty uneventful.
 I hit the road at 4pm, so most of the ride was in the dark.
 The first thing to start feeling a little numb was actually my head.
 Since I didn't have much luck keeping my first anti-fogging visor insert attached, and haven't taken the time to try again with the replacement I bought, I have to keep the visor cracked when it's damp out if I don't want a layer of fog in front of my eyes.
 As a result, I have to suffer through wind swirling around the top of my head.
 Fortunately, as evidenced by the fact that I left the house in this weather for a 4 hour ride, I'm not the brightest bulb.
-So there probably isn't
+So there probably isn't actually enough blood flow to my head to worry too much about heat loss.

 The next thing to start feeling the cold was my legs and my feet.
 This was the point where "I wonder if Widder makes heated pants to go with my vest?" started popping into my head.
 Thankfully, less than an hour later, I had reached my parent's farm, and it was time for a hot meal and gift swapping.